 Black Caviar’s undefeated record of 25-0 is pretty impressive, but it doesn’t come close to Kincsem’s record of 54-0!
 With more than twice as many wins as Black Caviar on a record that remains undefeated, Kincsem might be the most dominant champion in history.
 Granted, this mare raced back in the 1800s, and competition probably wasn’t as cutthroat as it is today.
 Still, she defeated all of the top competition at the time and even earned a full-size statue and park named after her in Budapest.

 14. Native Dancer

 Out of 22 career starts, Native Dancer placed first in 21.
-Of course, the Kentucky Derby was the one race he lost, causing him to miss the prestigious title of Triple Crown winner.
+Of course, the Kentucky Derby was the one race this famous racehorse lost, causing him to miss the prestigious title of Triple Crown winner.
 Despite this, he’s one of only six horses in history to win the Preakness Stakes, Belmont Stakes, and Travers Stakes, making him one race away from winning a superfecta.
-Native Dancer’s winning didn’t end with retirement though since he sired many other winners, including Affirmed.
+Native Dancer’s winning didn’t end with retirement, though, since he sired many other winners, including Affirmed.

 15. Spectacular Bid

-Throughout the many thousands of years that horse racing has persisted, there have been countless dominant champions that earned the admiration of people that witnessed their amazing deeds.
-The horses on this list are all part of that select group, but these are the ones that completed their amazing career achievements within recent memory, making them the most famous racehorses of the modern era, and likely, of all time.
+Throughout the many thousands of years that horse racing has persisted, there have been countless dominant champions who earned the admiration of people who witnessed their amazing deeds.
+The ones on this list are all part of that select group considered to be the greatest racehorses of all time, but these are the ones that completed their amazing career achievements within recent memory, making them the most famous racehorses of the modern era.